muskaanbhutani26/list-case/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+in this project, added two dropdown one with custom and one with usage of react-select.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory,  you can run first :
+### `npm install`

+and then
 ### `npm start`

 Runs the app in the development mode.\